 “However, at no time have I ever created unsafe or unprofessional work environments,” she said.
 “I did not attempt to exploit the visual nature of the male libido.
 And I never solicited the attention of heterosexual men and lesbians in exchange for employment or advancement.
 Any suggestions otherwise are completely false.”

 Both movements are guilty of elevating wealthy victims to a rarefied level which frees them of all personal accountability, according to demographic sociologist Douglas Bachtel of the University of Georgia.
-This dynamic creates a social incentive for people to “cry wolf,” which dilutes the response to real victims, he said.
+This dynamic creates a social incentive for attention-seekers to “cry wolf” and dilutes the response to legitimate victims, he said.

 “Instead of having high expectations of victims of past abuse, based on their personal experiences, our society has no expectations of them,” Bachtel said.
 “That’s akin to ringing the dinner bell for every sociopath seeking to lift themselves above suspicion.”

-The ranks of Hayek’s alleged victims include The Octomom, professional wannabee Monica Lewinsky, presidential adviser KellyAnne Conway, presidential spokeswoman Sarah Huckabee Sanders, former U.S. Secretary of State Hillary Clinton, and Former Reality TV Stars Heidi Montag and Tila Tequila.
+The ranks of Hayek’s alleged victims include professional wannabee Monica Lewinsky, The Octomom, actor Jamie Foxx (below), presidential adviser KellyAnne Conway, presidential spokeswoman Sarah Huckabee Sanders, former U.S. Secretary of State Hillary Clinton, and Former Reality TV Stars Heidi Montag and Tila Tequila.
 They’ve all charged her with making them “feel ugly” and spurring them to engage in regrettable decisions by way of compensation.

 According to court documents, Montag and Tequila blame the Latin bombshell for pushing them to get unnecessary cosmetic surgery.
-Conway says Hayek is the reason she looks like Patrick Stewart in drag.
+Conway says Hayek is the reason she looks like Patrick Stewart in drag (below).

 Hayek’s defense is built around her own efforts to mitigate the impact of her beauty on other women.

-Excessive sexuality complaints also have been filed against Lupita Amondi Nyong’o, Hugh Jackman, Christina Hendricks, Idris Elba, Scarlett Johansson, Peter Griffin, U.S. Sen Bernie Sanders (D-NH), Amber Rose, Kim Kardashian, and SpongeBob SquarePants.
+Excessive sexuality complaints also have been filed against Lupita Amondi Nyong’o, Hugh Jackman, Christina Hendricks, Idris Elba, Anderson Cooper, Scarlett Johansson, Peter Griffin, Bernie Sanders, Amber Rose, and SpongeBob SquarePants.

 Posthumous charges were filed yesterday against the estates of singers Prince and Jimi Hendrix, and actress Yvonne Craig.
-The latter played Batgirl and Marta, the green-skinned Orion slave girl, on the original Star Trek in the 1960s.
+The latter played Batgirl and Marta, the green-skinned Orion slave girl, on the original Star Trek in the 1960s (below).

-Rock-n-Roll icon Lenny Kravitz has filed suit against the Hendrix Estate, accusing the biracial singer of psychologically channeling him from beyond the grave.
+Rock-n-Roll icon Lenny Kravitz filed suit against the Hendrix Estate, accusing the biracial singer of psychologically channeling him from beyond the grave and pressuring him to be incredibly hot.
+So much so that his own personality has been subsumed.

-“I don’t just look like Jimi, sing like Jimi and play guitar like Jimi,” Kravitz said.
+“I don’t just look like Jimi, sing like Jimi, fuck like Jimi, and play guitar like Jimi,” Kravitz said.
 “I am Jimi.”

 “I’m the victim here,” said Trump.